parsifal486/oxygen-reader/README.md

-# oxygen2
+# readiamond

 ## 1.Product Overview

-1.1 ProductName: Oxygen2
+1.1 ProductName: readiamond
 1.2 Product Goal
 To provide a Markdown reader focused on Language learning(especialy English rightnow, but more Language is expected to support in the future) by offering features like word lookup, vocabulary note management, example sentence support, and vocabulary flashcard generation.
 By integrating Dictionary and spaced repetition algorithms, the application helps users efficiently learn words while reading English texts.
 1.3 Target Audience